Snaipe/lastpass-ssh-agent/README.md

 Some even expect you to store your private key passphrase in lastpass, while leaving up to you the storage of your key pairs, and expecting you to have them in your `~/.ssh`.

 Instead, lastpass-ssh-agent expect you to put your public key and unencrypted private key in a secure note on lastpass under `keys\ssh`.
-It being an ssh agent, it integrates perfectly with the ssh command, and will ask you
+It being an ssh agent, it integrates perfectly with the ssh command, and will ask your vault password when needed.

 ## Building